 Cladding technology and components have proliferated considerably over the last ten years.
 While all this can be mind-numbing, there are two primary cladding types to consider:

 Surface sealed cladding means precisely that: moisture is not intended to penetrate beyond the exterior surface of the cladding.

 A moisture-managed cladding will manage and control moisture that penetrates beyond the exterior surface to a drainage plane safely back out to the exterior of the building.

 How we can help solve or prevent water or moisture wall damage

 An exterior wall consultant can assist with assessing various cladding systems and combining them into one functional façade.

-Combining facades can be very complex if surface-sealed systems are used in conjunction with moisture-managed systems on the same elevation.
-Add code-required air and vapor barriers, continuous insulation requirements, fire resistance requirements, and integration with roofing, windows, and below-grade or at-grade finishes, and it is easy to see the complexity of modern wall systems.
+Combining facades can be very complex if surface-sealed technologies and moisture-managed systems are on the same elevation.
+Add code-required air and vapor barriers, continuous insulation requirements, fire resistance requirements, and integration with roofing, windows, and below-grade or at-grade finishes.
+It is easy to see the complexity of modern wall systems.